mine-cetinkaya-rundel/sta101_f15/Logistics/TAs/TA_Responsibilities.md

 ### Weekly meetings:

-- We will hold weekly teaching staff meetings on Fridays 10-11am.
+- We will hold weekly teaching staff meetings on **Fridays 10-11am**, location TBA.
 - All TAs must attend these meetings.
 Be punctual so that we can get started and finish on time.
-- If you cannot attend a TA meeting, you must notify Dr. Cetinkaya-Rundel and/or Dr. Monod ahead of time.
+- If you cannot attend a TA meeting, you must notify Dr. Çetinkaya-Rundel and/or Dr. Monod ahead of time.
 - Format of meetings:
     1. Recap of the past week: TAs provide feedback on the past week: what seems to